-The Hertford Union Canal (or Duckett’s Cut)
+The Hertford Union Canal

 Only four years after the Regents Canal was opened a bill was presented to Parliament to authorise the construction of a link to the River Lee Navigation.
-The River Lea (or Lee), which rises in the Chiltern Hills and flows into the Thames at Bow Creek, always formed something of an obstacle to travellers and carriers.
+The River Lea, which rises in the Chiltern Hills and flows into the Thames at Bow Creek, always formed something of an obstacle to travellers and carriers.
 A crossing point may have existed long before the first century AD but archaeologists have revealed the definite existence of a Roman settlement on the road between London with Colchester.

-From the start the new link was not a consistent commercial success but eventually much of the south bank, and, to a lesser extent, parts of the north bank, were lined with all kinds of industrial enterprises.
+From the start the Hertford Union was not a consistent commercial success but eventually much of the south bank, and, to a lesser extent, parts of the north bank, were lined with all kinds of industrial enterprises.
 These were well served by the waterway.
 A huge amount of timber, sometimes brought thousands of miles across the oceans, eventually ended up in the saw mills and veneer works along the canal, which was often called Duckett’s Cut or simply the Cut (a name which I will now mostly use).

 Today the Cut is unrestrictedly fed by water from the Regents Canal, but initially the Regents Canal Company ensured that there would be no unauthorised encroachment on its resources.
 Canal companies were, understandably, very jealous of their water supplies and the parliamentary Act under which the Cut was built stipulated the ‘summit level of this canal is to be 6 inches above the top water mark of the Regents Canal’.
 Consequently, even though Duckett’s canal was only a little over a mile long it originally had its own small reservoir and a steam engine was used to pump water from the lower pound back to the upper level.

 Israel Zangwill was the son of Jewish immigrants from Latvia and Poland, which at that time were within the Czarist Empire.
 He was born, in 1864, in the East End of London and considered himself a ‘Jewish Cockney’.
 After working as a teacher he turned to journalism and soon achieved success as a novelist and playwright drawing heavily on his youthful experiences in Whitechapel and Spitalfields.
 He found international fame with the publication of ‘Children of the Ghetto’ in 1892.
 Only a couple of miles from Whitechapel, life in the relatively grand house facing Victoria Park must have been something of a contrast to the conditions which faced most East Enders of the period, but Zangwill never departed emotionally from his roots.
 No doubt he would have walked over Grove Road bridge on some days and looked down on the activity in the Cut, which would have been a constant reminder of how the drive of late Victorian industrialisation depended on long hours of grinding, heavy, manual labour.
 Always politically active Zangwill gave support to those whom he considered oppressed and exploited.
 He was, for example, a founding member of the ‘Men's League for Women's Suffrage’.

 Walking on a little further will take you under Skew bridge, so called because that is exactly what it is - a bridge that carries Old Ford Road obliquely across the canal.
-It was shown like this in James Pennethorne’s plan of Victoria Park (6) but the awkward skew predates the creation of the park (the original plan is kept in the National Archives at Kew).
+It was shown like this in James Pennethorne’s plan of Victoria Park (5) but the awkward skew predates the creation of the park (the original plan is kept in the National Archives at Kew).